 ChemDiv has been a pioneer in discovery libraries since 1991.
 Its first diverse heterocyclic compounds collection was compiled from academic lab sources from all over the world, and ChemDiv subsequently successfully launched its own large-scale library synthesis program.

-ChemDiv is now the recognized global leader in discovery chemistry with the industry's largest, most diverse, and most pharmacologically-relevant commercial collection of over 1,600,000 individually crafted, lead-like, drug-like small molecules and over 60,000 building blocks.
+ChemDiv is now the recognized global leader in discovery chemistry with the industry's largest, most diverse, and most pharmacologically-relevant commercial collection of individually crafted, lead-like, drug-like small molecules and building blocks.

 During the course of our synthetic and screening endeavors, we have identified a range of approaches to both diverse and highly specialized (focused) compound selections.
 These compound libraries have been extensively validated in our in-house biological assays as well as in the laboratories of over 200 external partners including Pharma, Biotech, Academia and Screening Centers in the U.S., Europe and Japan.